Updated May 2026 with current Indian retail prices.

 23.8-inch 200Hz Fast IPS Gaming Monitor with Dual HDMI 2.1

 The Dell SE2425HG is the most complete package under ₹10,000 in India right now.
-It launched in late 2025 and landed at ₹9,399 on Amazon.in, confirmed lowest-ever price via pricehistory.app as of March 2026.
+It launched in late 2025 and sits at ₹9,649 on Amazon.in as of 2026, tracked via pricehistory.app.
 The panel is a 200Hz Fast IPS with 1ms GtG, the same panel class as monitors costing ₹14,000 to ₹16,000 a year ago.
 What makes it the top pick is the dual HDMI 2.1: two HDMI 2.1 ports with VRR support.
 Every other monitor in this segment gives you HDMI 2.0 or a single HDMI 2.1 at best.
 If you have a PS5 on one port and a PC on the other, you switch inputs, not cables.
 For a hostel room or bedroom setup in Mumbai or Bangalore where every cable run matters, that is a real quality-of-life win.
 Dell India’s 3-year warranty with pan-India service coverage, including Tier-2 cities, is the other differentiator.
-MSI and AOC make you courier panels to a metro service hub.
+Many budget brands make you courier panels to a metro service hub.
 Dell has a wider reach.

 The honest limitations: no USB hub, tilt-only stand, no built-in speakers.
 For ergonomics, a ₹400 to ₹600 monitor riser from Amazon solves the height problem.
 For audio, a ₹500 to ₹800 desktop speaker bar rounds out the setup.
 Even with both additions, you are under ₹10,800 total for a 200Hz Fast IPS setup with Dell’s warranty and HDMI 2.1.
 Nothing comes close to that value in India right now.